Yoga Therapy for Recovery

 Physical Benefits of Yoga

 People who are battling addiction can also benefit from the physical aspects of yoga.
 As the body grows stronger, you will feel better inside and out.
 You may gain confidence and feel more in control of your life.
 There is a great deal of scientific research on the physical benefits of yoga.
-For instance:

 - Regular yoga practice can decrease blood pressure.
 A study by a team at the University of Connecticut showed that people with hypertension who practiced yoga saw significant decreases in blood pressure.
 The decreases were the largest for people who practiced yoga with a focus on relaxation and breathing techniques.
 Drug use and withdrawal can cause blood pressure levels to spike.
 Yoga can be a good way to combat drug-induced hypertension.

 - Like any physical activity, yoga gets the body moving and the blood flowing.
 Both the physical poses and the breathwork in yoga help improve circulation.
 This is important for former drug users because long-term drug use can affect the cardiovascular system.
 When the blood is flowing properly, it pumps nutrients and oxygen to other parts of the body.
 If the system isn’t working as it should, it can lead to heart failure, strokes, and organ failure.